THE ORIGINS, THE CONFUSION AND THE REVOLUTION OF KARATE

 That art started being transmitted publicly and to large groups of students only in the first decades of 20th century.
 Karate, which originally used to be taught only in secrecy to specific students who enjoyed the trust of ancient masters, was finally presented to the public on occasion of its introduction in Okinawa’s school system as part of Physical Education discipline[2].
 Approximately two decades later, the martial art from the Ryuukyuu Kingdom started being gradually introduced in martial arts schools and universities of mainland Japan – which at this point had already annexed that ancient kingdom (now identified as Japanese prefecture of Okinawa) to its territory.

 Karate acquired popularity throughout the years, becoming one of the most widely practiced martial arts of the world.
 However, as years passed, and within the context of mass transmission to new students, a historical process involving several factors resulted in deep modifications in the content of that martial art which was previously only taught secretly.
-Among the factors that influenced the modifications we can mention, without exhausting the list: the remains of the ancient culture of transmission under secrecy (old masters would refuse to teach the complete art to new students); the effects of World War II over Okinawa and Japan (death of many practitioners and destruction of a great part of Okinawa, and the prohibition, by the occupying forces, of the practice of martial arts by the Japanese); the cultural changes affecting the eastern martial arts (that regardless of originally having been deadly fighting systems, were now adapted to become forms of physical, moral and civic education, sport and artistic/esthetic showmanship – thus overshadowing the old methods and goals).
+Among the factors that influenced the modifications we can mention, without exhausting the list: the remains of the ancient culture of transmission under secrecy (old masters would refuse to teach the complete art to new students); the effects of World War II over Okinawa and Japan (death of many practitioners and destruction of a great part of Okinawa, and the prohibition, by the occupying forces, of the practice of martial arts by the Japanese); the cultural changes affecting the eastern martial arts (that regardless of originally having been deadly fighting systems, were now adapted to become forms of physical, moral and civic education, sport and artistic/esthetic expression – thus overshadowing the old methods and goals).
 As a result, a great part of the original teachings of karate was deeply distorted, badly transmitted to the students and future instructors, or even forgotten – and the information about ancient karate went on to become increasingly rare, leading to the near extinction of much of its most valuable knowledge[3].

 So, modern karate has differed deeply from old karate and, because of circumstances, the majority of karate schools in the world was left to teach an art full of gaps and little faithful to the deep and effective original fundamentals of physical fighting (resulting in great loss to the utilization of karate as a self-defense system).
 It’s as if the product offered modernly was like a jigsaw puzzle where many pieces are missing (and for that reason many other pieces just don’t seem to fit) – and the resulting image of that puzzle cannot be understood, if we look at it trying to see the old idea of a self-defense martial art.
 Many adepts of karate had understood those changes as natural and inevitable, because in their view the ancient knowledge was unnecessary in modern world – and the transformation of karate in a mere fighting sport and physical and moral education method (even if keeping important principles from the tradition of Japanese modern budo) would be an evolution to the art.
-A similar process also happened in the foundation of modern versions of the majority of traditional martial arts, including those of Japanese origin[4].
+It is also worth noting that a similar process also happened in the foundation of modern versions of the majority of traditional martial arts, including those of Japanese origin[4].
 At one point, most practitioners and even instructors already ignored that distinction (between old and modern martial arts), not perceiving or not really caring about the fact that the karate they had learned did not accurately match to the martial art originally practiced in the Ryuukyuu Kingdom (Okinawa) – even though many old masters had emphasized the existence of these differences[5].

 But not everyone was resigned with the idea of leaving behind the old teachings of karate.
 Throughout the 20th century and especially in the recent decades, karate masters from Okinawa, along with scholars from all over the world, initiated an effort to rediscover this martial art.
 Many researchers started to travel to the region where karate was born, to study the oral teachings and documents left by the great masters of the past, and to learn with the local masters; masters of that region also decided to finally share secrets that until then had become rigorously kept[6] – to make sure that old style karate would not die, and to reverse the process of deformation it had been through.
 That movement acquired global proportions in the recent years, boosted by the revolution of communications and by the hard work of researchers determined to retrieve information and transmit it to the world.
 Societies were created aimed at researching, preserving and promoting Okinawan “old style” karate, and the knowledge started flowing in circles of practitioners throughout the world.